-Completion paperwork will only be accepted with original faculty signatures and must indicate the date the culminating experience requirements were completed.
-The completion date of the Culminating Experience must meet deadline requirements for the term and application for graduation is filed (last date of final exams).
+Completion paperwork will only be accepted with original faculty signatures and must indicate the date the Culminating Experience requirements were completed.
+The completion date of the Culminating Experience must meet deadline requirements for the term (last date of final exams).
 If not, the student will be denied graduation and must reapply and pay the Application for Award of Degree fee again for the subsequent term.

 Dates of Completion

 The Culminating Experience and all other requirements must be met by the last day of final exams.
 All dates of completion are posted on the Division of Graduate Studies website.

 Candidates for a degree must file an application for graduation in accordance with the University calendar.
 Degree candidates must have both an approved Advancement to Candidacy (ATC) form and Proposal for Culminating Experience (PCE) form on file and a cumulative and an ATC GPA of a 3.0 or better to be eligible to apply for graduation.
 Students can check ATC and CE approval status through the Student Center by accessing SF State Gateway on the web.